KerstenDoering/PubMedPortable/documentation/quick_install.rst

         - "sudo postgresql-setup initdb"

     - To allow read access to postgres, SELinux should be modified.
+The SELinux is required upto Fedora 23.
 This can be done with the following command:

         - "grep postgres /var/log/audit/audit.log | audit2allow -M mypol"

-    - Then you can do this:
+    - Then you can do this (this is also required upto Fedora 23):

         - "sudo semodule -i mypol.pp"